-- 117. To minimise persistence of GM seeds on the trial sites, the applicant proposes to promote seed germination by light post-harvest tillage and irrigation.
+118. To minimise persistence of GM seeds on the trial sites, the applicant proposes to promote seed germination by light post-harvest tillage and irrigation.
 During a post-harvest monitoring period, the applicant proposes to inspect the trial sites at least once every 35 days for at least 24 months, and destroy any canola volunteers, until the site is free from volunteers for at least 12 months.
 The suitability of the proposed controls to manage GM seed dispersal and persistence is discussed in detail in Chapter 3, Section 3.1.
-These control measures are expected to minimise persistence of viable GM canola seeds on the trial sites. - 118.
-If GM canola seeds were dispersed outside trial limits, it is unlikely that they would establish ongoing volunteer populations.
+These control measures are expected to minimise persistence of viable GM canola seeds on the trial sites.

+119. If GM canola seeds were dispersed outside trial limits, it is unlikely that they would establish ongoing volunteer populations.
 Even in environments without active weed management, volunteer canola populations along transportation routes rely on recurrent spillages to persist (Yoshimura et al., 2006) and volunteer canola dispersed into natural areas was reported to rapidly become extinct (Busi and Powles, 2016).

-Though the applicant does not anticipate that the introduced genetic modifications would affect the overall ability of GM canola volunteers to survive in the environment, this is an area of uncertainty. - 119.
-In agricultural areas of Australia where canola is grown, volunteer populations are controlled by a range of weed management measures.
+120. In agricultural areas of Australia where canola is grown, volunteer populations are controlled by a range of weed management measures.
 Effective methods for control of canola volunteers include grazing, mowing, cultivation and application of a range of knockdown or selective herbicides (AOF, 2019).
 The introduced genetic modifications are not expected to affect the susceptibility of GM volunteers to standard weed management measures.
 Some of the canola lines will contain the bar gene and be tolerant to glufosinate herbicide.
-However, as discussed in Chapter 1, Section 5.3, glufosinate herbicide is not routinely used for controlling volunteer canola (AOF, 2019). - 120.
-The applicant states that GM canola grown in controlled glasshouse conditions did not display any differences in growth patterns, morphology and fertility compared to non-GM canola.
+However, as discussed in Chapter 1, Section 5.3, glufosinate herbicide is not routinely used for controlling volunteer canola (AOF, 2019).

+121. The applicant states that GM canola grown in controlled glasshouse conditions did not display any differences in growth patterns, morphology and fertility compared to non-GM canola.
 Both GM and non-GM canola exhibited similar germination rates, time to flowering, height, and seed count per plant.
-Therefore, the introduced genetic modifications are not expected to impact persistence or dispersal of GM canola seed.
+It is not expected that the production of β -casein fusion proteins in canola would affect seed yield, viability or germination, and no information was found in the literature to suggest casein production in plants would have such effects.
+Though the applicant does not anticipate that the introduced genetic modifications would affect seed dormancy of the GM canola, or the overall ability of GM canola volunteers to survive in the environment, this is an area of uncertainty.
+In the unlikely event of increased dormancy or dispersal, the imposed control measures, including post-harvest monitoring for volunteers, would restrict GM seed dispersal and persistence.